 One of the most common complaints of gardeners is the failure of bracts to grow.
 Urn plants need good light and plenty of it for bract production.
 If light isn’t the problem, then it may be a lack of ethylene gas.
 To encourage blooming, try placing a quartered apple on top of the soil and using a plastic bag to cover both pot and urn plant.

 Bromeliad plants bloom only once before they die, but don’t despair.
 They leave several lovely gifts behind.
 Once the bract turns brown, continue caring for your urn plant as before even as the leaves turn brown and die.
-Beneath the dying leaves you’ll find two or more ‘pups’ - baby urn plants.
-Allow these pups to grown in place until they are six inches tall which usually takes five or six months and then transfer them to pots of their own.
+Beneath the dying leaves you’ll find two or more “pups”–baby urn plants.
+Allow these pups to grow in place until they are 6 inches (15 cm.) tall which usually takes five or six months, and then transfer them to pots of their own.